mileslucas/rlg327/README.md

---sight                         Visualizes the lines of sight for the monsters --unify <hex char>              Unifies the monsters as all one type --ai                            Let's Yiuxiang's ai take over control of the PC --numstair <num>                Specifies the number of stairs in the dungeon
+--sight                         Visualizes the lines of sight for the monsters --unify <hex char>              Unifies the monsters as all one type --ai                            Let's Yiuxiang's ai take over control of the PC --parse (Optional:)<filepath>   Parses the monster description from the filepath